 - The "Literal Lyrics" version of the infamous trailer for Dead Island invokes the Trope.

 I'm not cry-ing, there's some-thing in both my ... eyes.

-Reversed in the good ending of Disgaea Hour Of Darkness, where Laharl sheds a tear for Angel-turned-flower Flonne, and says out loud: "What is this...?
+- Inverted in the good ending of Disgaea: Hour of Darkness, where Laharl sheds a tear for Angel-turned-flower Flonne, and says out loud: "What is this...?
 A tear...? ...
 Hmph.
 I never knew I could shed tears."